DFEAGILEDEVOPS/MTC/pupil/test/README.md

 `rake -T`

 This will return a list, just cut and paste the browser of your choice and run the command.
-Fro example:
+For example:

 `rake bs_capitan_chrome_58`